 If you smoke, try to quit.
 This may reduce coughing, which may reduce your problem with incontinence.
 For more information, see the topic Quitting Smoking.

 Take steps to avoid constipation:

-Urinary incontinence may be treated with medicines.
-But in many cases, treatment with behavioural methods (bladder training, timed urination) and Kegel exercises are tried before medicines.
+Not all forms of urinary incontinence are treated with medicines.
+In many cases, treatment with behavioural methods (bladder training, timed urination) and Kegel exercises are tried before medicines.
 These treatments, when combined with medicine, may help some women more than either treatment alone.